 Compact, very high resolution, low power pushbroom imagers.
 Provides high resolution imagery in 5 wavebands, using five linear detector arrays separated in the along-track direction in the common focal plane of a telescope.

 The VHRI 250 imager is flying on NigeriaSat-2.

-The VHRI 100 imager is used on the latest generation SSTL-300S1 platform for the DMC constellation.
+The VHRI 100 imager is flying on the latest generation SSTL-300S1 platform for the DMC3 Constellation.